Below are brief descriptions of the various eye conditions Dr. Haller commonly see and treat.

 There are many different types of eye conditions that could be affecting your eyesight or could have long-term consequences if not treated properly or promptly.
 We list some of the more common conditions below.
-If you think you or someone in your family has one of these conditions, please contact Dr. Haller and Dr. Hamman for an exam and recommendations.
+If you think you or someone in your family has one of these conditions, please contact Dr. Haller for an exam and recommendations.

 Dry Eye Syndrome

 Dry eye syndrome refers to a breakdown in the quantity or quality of tears to moisten, cleanse and protect the eyes.
 This is significant because, with each blink, tears protect the surface of the eye, washing away dust and microorganisms.
 When this protective coating dries up, the eyes may feel “gritty” or burn and can be more sensitive to light.
 In extreme cases, vision can be blurred.

 If you suspect that you have dry eye, see your eye doctor.
 Proper care will not only increase your comfort – it will protect your eyes.
 Your eye care provider can perform a series of tests to determine if you have dry eyes.
 We offer advanced treatment options for your dry eye disease.
 Call our office to schedule your dry eye evaluation and treatment today!

 Amblyopia (Lazy Eye)

 Lazy eye, medically known as amblyopia, is a loss or lack of development of vision, usually in one eye.
 This degenerative process usually begins with an inherited condition and appears during infancy or early childhood.
 Lazy eye needs to be diagnosed between birth and early school age since it is during this period that the brain “chooses” its visual pathway and may ignore the weaker eye permanently.